TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-Along the way we came along some explicit and implicit properties of a matrix of the form $A^TA$.
+Along the way we came along some explicit and implicit properties of the matrix  $A^TA$.
 We have collected them in the following proposition.

 :::::{prf:proposition}  Properties of the matrix $A^TA$